15498th/UDP_relay/README.md

 ### Configuration

-Configuration file is based on basic INI format, with `[section]`s containing `key = value` pairs.
+Configuration file uses basic INI format, with `[section]`s containing `key = value` pairs.
-Here example of simple config, that will make UDP_relay to wait for connections on port `5551` and relay received packages to server on `127.0.0.1:4000`, and pass anything it replies back.
+Here example of simple config, that will make UDP_relay to wait for connections on port `5551`, relay received packages to server on `127.0.0.1:4000`, and pass anything it replies back.

 ```
 [left]